aws/aws-cdk/packages/@aws-cdk/aws-route53resolver/README.md

 ### Domain lists

-Domain lists can be created using a list of strings or text file stored in Amazon S3:
+Domain lists can be created using a list of strings, a text file stored in Amazon S3 or a local text file:

 ```ts
 const blockList = new route53resolver.FirewallDomainList(this, 'BlockList', {